Fudantopology/Fudantopology.github.io/index.md

       Title: The group of quasi-isometries of the line cannot act effectively on the line

-      Abstract: Let G be the group of orientation-preservingquasi-isometries of the real line.
-We show that Gis left-orderable, but not simple.
-Moreover, the group G cannot act effectivelyonthereal line R.
+      Abstract: Let G be the group of orientation-preserving quasi-isometries of the real line.
+We show that G is left-orderable, but not simple.
+Moreover, the group G cannot act effectively on the real line R.

    [Poster](https://scms.fudan.edu.cn/info/3362/4840.html)